thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 location of the peak, the peak location is estimated accurately.

-While 2D sinc-interpolation based subsample displacement estimation was infeasible in the past, acceleration of computation speeds and application of an optimization method make the method applicable to real-time imaging.
+While 2D sinc-interpolation based subsample displacement estimation was not feasible in the past, acceleration of computation speeds and application of an optimization method make the method applicable to real-time imaging.
 Future advances in computing speed will occur with multi-core CPUs and general purpose GPUs (GPGPUs), so parallelization is an important property of an algorithm.
 The